-Amanda Bressel is the Make-Up Artist magazine Pro-Card manager and the executive assistant to Michael Key.
+Amanda Bressel is the Make-Up Artist magazine Pro Artist Relations Manager.
 Her background is in marketing and sales.
-As the Pro-Card manager, she coordinates special events and benefits for Pro-Card holders.
+As the Pro Artist Relations manager, she coordinates special events and benefits for Pro-Card holders.
 She attended college on a music scholarship, which inspired her to follow a different path and leave music as her passion.
 She enjoys travel and new adventures, but most of all, helping others.

 Misty Faler joined Key Publishing Group in May of 2012.
 She is the customer service manager for IMATS and Make-Up Artist magazine.
 She has worked in banking, as an executive assistant and in customer service.
 While not working, she enjoys playing volleyball, running her Airbnb and spending time with her two children.

 Dawn-Marie Gordon was an accountant for 25 years in the construction and manufacturing industries before she arrived at Key Publishing Group.
 Now, as IMATS operations manager, she keeps the shows running smoothly.
 She loves the outdoors, laughing, watching movies and dancing.
 And expensive tequila.

 Chelsea Grubbs is responsible for whipping KPG’s websites into shape, loading pretty pictures and crafting compelling Web articles.
 She has a BFA in English and is a professional writer with a background in copywriting, online retail and social media branding.
-An Iowa native (Go Hawks!), she moved to Portland with her boyfriend and their dog Siddha for the outdoor adventures.
+An Iowa native (Go Hawks!), she moved to Portland for the outdoor adventures.
 When she isn’t hiking, you can find her in a yoga studio, on a dance floor or holed up in a coffee shop with a good book.